 Hotel kitchens and catering

-- If you’ve got extra edible food, don’t toss it, donate it to families or individuals in need.
-Your donation is protected by Good Samaritan laws and is tax deductible.
-Contact us for assistance.
+If you’ve got extra edible food, don’t toss it, donate it to families or individuals in need.
+Your donation is protected by Good Samaritan laws and is tax-deductible.

 Free, hands-on assistance